KERTLES/Yelp-For-Movies/README.md

 ##### Deployed
-We recommend using the deployed version to view & use Yoovies: https://yoovies.gitlab.io/yelp-for-movies/
+We recommend using the deployed version to view & use Yoovies, please enable cookies: https://yoovies.gitlab.io/yelp-for-movies/

 ##### Local Machine (for instructors)
 If you would rather download Yoovies to your local machine, please follow these steps, you'll need to use your terminal and Docker Desktop.